ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 ##### Acceptance Tests
 1. Candidate View
     - A user can see “Edit Profile” option as a candidate

-    - Candidates see "Apply for Jobs" but no "Create Job" button.
+    - Candidates can apply for jobs and save jobs but not create them.
 Instructions: Perform the Login Success acceptance test from feature 1.
 Near the top right of your screen you will see a suitcase symbol next to the word "Jobs", click on it.
-You should be taken to a new screen with the words "All Job Postings" in blue, along with a smaller button for "Saved Jobs" and a search bar.
+You should be taken to a new screen with the words "All Job Postings" in blue, along with a smaller button for "Show Saved Jobs" and a search bar reading "Search jobs...".
 This should be all that is there, concluding the test.

 2. Update Profile Details
     - A Candidate adds their "Software Engineering" skills and saves the profile.